 The TL-2010Q sews at 1500 stitches per minute, making it perfect for people who do light industrial work at home, such as quiltmakers, dressmakers, and curtain makers.
 Users praise the ease of using the machine, as well as the smoothness of the sewing jobs.
 They are also pleased with the selection of features and accessories accompanying the machine: a foot controller with a thread trimming function, a bright LED light for working in dark rooms, a subtension unit to prevent thread quivering, an automatic thread trimmer, an even feed foot, two quilting feet, a hemming foot, a zipper attaching foot, a compensating presser foot, a knee lifter lever, an automatic needle threader, a thread tension scale, easy bobbin replacement, and a presser foot pressure adjuster.

 Also included with the machine are two screwdrivers, a cleaning brush, an oiler, a spool cap, and a sewing machine cover.
-I was unable to find any significant complaints about this machine, and again the price can’t be beat.
-The TL-2010Q usually costs $1,699 but is currently on sale for only $999 with free shipping from both Amazon and Sewing Machines Plus.
-With all the features, the ease of operation, and the inexpensive price, I rate this longarm sewing machine 5 out of 5 stars.
+I was unable to find any significant complaints about this machine, and again the budget can’t be beat.

 2. Artistic Quilter 18 Sit Down Long Arm